 The best way to find your rental car is to search through Discover Cars, which will sift through dozens of companies to find the best combination of low prices and reasonable rental terms for your road trip.

 We’ve taken several road trips in the southwest over the years, and have never used or needed a 4-wheel drive–but if you want to get far off the (literally) beaten path, you may want to consider renting one!

 We have offered suggestions for the best hotels in each place but if you are doing this as a true road trip it is really cool to do it in an RV.
 You can rent incredible RVs and camper vans from Outdoorsy, book here for your next road trip!

 The Ultimate Utah National Parks Road Trip Itinerary

-However, anyone of Utah’s Mighty Five national parks could soak up more time, so if you have more days to work with, you’ll definitely find plenty to do!
+However, any of Utah’s Mighty Five national parks could easily soak up more time, so if you have more days to work with, you’ll definitely find plenty to do!